 Note: If a vendor staff has clicked on “Don’t show again” in the pop-up notification when viewing the Transaction Report, other vendor staff or admin will still receive the notification when they check the Transaction Report, unless the server owner has updated the MIDs under Settings.

-First, go to vendor portal → Settings → General Settings and locate a section named “Tickets to Value Conversion Rate” where you can enter an exact ticket-to-value rate (the default conversion rate is $0.01, namely one ticket equals to $0.01).
+First, you should go to vendor portal → Settings → General Settings and locate a section named “Tickets to Value Conversion Rate” where you can enter an exact ticket-to-value rate (the default conversion rate is $0.01, namely one ticket equals to $0.01).
 Click on “Save Changes.”

-• The value should range from 0 to 10.
+a.
+The value should range from 0 to 10.
 Numbers only.

-• The rate shall follow the currency symbol configured in Universal Server → Company Management.
+b.
+The rate shall follow the currency symbol configured in Universal Server → Company Management.

-• The rate value will be used to calculate the “Total Ticket Value” in the ticket column.
+c.
+The rate value will be used to calculate the “Total Ticket Value” in the ticket column.

-• The changes of the ticket payout conversion will be followed by the historical ticket value.
+d.
+The changes of the ticket payout conversion will be followed by the historical ticket value.

 2. Check Tickets-related Enhancements in Transactions Reports

-• E-tickets Issued: the tickets issued with ticket emulator/simulator or game rewards.
+E-tickets Issued | The tickets issued with the ticket emulator/simulator or game rewards. |

-• Paper Tickets Issued: the tickets issued with the paper ticket dispenser.
+Paper Tickets Issued | The tickets issued with the paper ticket dispenser. |

-• Ticket Value = Number of Tickets * Dollar Conversion Rate
+Ticket Value | The Ticket Value can be calculated as: Ticket Value = Number of E-Tickets * Dollar Conversion Rate |